c-j-a/JumpCloud/readme.txt

 Running Tests
 1. Navigate to src/test/java/com/jc/test/action/service and open ActionServiceTest.java
 2. Click the 'Run' menu and then 'Run As' or 'Debug As' and then 'JUnit Test'
-3. Four tests should have been run and all four should pass
+3. Five tests should have been run and all five should pass